HMRC have announced that the introduction of the VAT Domestic Reverse Charge (reverse charge) for the construction industry has been postponed again.

 It is important to be aware of any change in status of your customers during a contract.
 For example, an end user may decide to sell on the services, in which case you may have to apply the reverse charge from the date of that change.

 The above information only summarises the new rules that are being introduced.
 Changes made in relation to taxation can be complex and result in different outcomes for different individuals.
-We would therefore encourage you to raise any questions you may have in relation to the Domestic Reverse Charge with the partner who manages your affairs.
-We will then be able to provide the appropriate guidance and clarify any concerns you may have.
+If you have any concerns in relation to the Domestic Reverse Charge please do get in touch, we are here to help.
+We will then be able to provide the appropriate guidance specific to you and your business.